 Deposits:

-We require a minimum of $400 deposit to hold the puppy of your choice.
-This deposit also serves as our guarantee that you will be purchasing the puppy specified, therefore the deposit is non-refundable should you change your mind.
+We require a minimum of $500 deposit to hold the puppy of your choice (per puppy).
+This deposit also serves as our guarantee that you will be purchasing the puppy specified, therefore the deposit is non-refundable should you change your mind as we hold the puppy for you while it is on hold.
 We want to ensure that anyone leaving a deposit is serious and has taken all the responsibility of a new puppy into consideration.

 Payments: